Assessment and Approvals of Prospective Adopters

-Where a prospective adopter has been approved as suitable to adopt a child, a stage three agreement, must be prepared, in consultation with the prospective adopter which includes:
+Where a prospective adopter has been approved as suitable to adopt a child, a Prospective Adopter Matching Plan, must be prepared, in consultation with the prospective adopter, which includes:

 - Information about the duties of the adoption agency in respect of placements and reviews;